k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 title: "Backup and restore Apache Cassandra®"
 linkTitle: "Backup and restore Cassandra"
 weight: 4
-description: K8ssandra provides backup/restore via Medusa for Apache Cassandra (Medusa)
+description: K8ssandra provides backup/restore via Medusa for Apache Cassandra
 ---

 This topic walks you through the steps to backup and restore Cassandra data running in a Kubernetes cluster.